Thermodynamic Cost of Regeneration in a Quantum Stirling Cycle: Introduction

-In this study, departing from the standard cost-free passive heat buffer assumption, we focus on the functioning of the regenerator and account for a finite thermodynamic cost associated with heat regeneration.
-Our motivation is as follows.
-In the four-stroke formulation of a regenerative quantum cycle, it is typically assumed that, at the end of each regenerative isochoric stroke, the working substance—after interacting with the regenerator—thermalizes to the temperature of the subsequent isothermal bath (i.e., the cold bath at $T_c$ after the first isochore and the hot bath at $T_h$ after the second), so that its reduced state can be represented by a Gibbs (thermal) state~\cite{myers2022,huang2014}.
+In this study, we revisit the standard four-stroke regenerative quantum Stirling cycle, which assumes local thermal equilibrium at each stage~\cite{huang2014,gupta2021,lin2003,phung2025,xia2024,yin2018,he2002,lin2003b,lin2004,lin2005,huang2002,yin2020,yin2025,yin2017,chen2002,wu1998,zhao2017,paula2025,alcala2026}.
+Departing from the standard cost-free passive heat buffer assumption, we focus on the functioning of the regenerator and account for a finite thermodynamic cost associated with heat regeneration.
+By explicitly introducing this mandatory work input, we demonstrate that the previously reported super-Carnot efficiencies are merely artifacts of an incomplete thermodynamic accounting~\cite{huang2014,phung2025,zhao2017}.
+Once this hidden cost is integrated into the cycle, thermodynamic consistency is restored, and the efficiency remains strictly bounded by the Carnot limit.
+Our motivation is as follows: In the four-stroke formulation of a regenerative quantum cycle, it is typically assumed that, at the end of each regenerative isochoric stroke, the working substance—after interacting with the regenerator—thermalizes to the temperature of the subsequent isothermal bath (i.e., the cold bath at $T_c$ after the first isochore and the hot bath at $T_h$ after the second), so that its reduced state can be represented by a Gibbs (thermal) state~\cite{myers2022,huang2014}.
 Within the standard weak coupling, Markovian open quantum system framework, this approach effectively models the regenerator as a high heat capacity reservoir with an effective temperature, i.e., as an effective heat bath~\cite{dann2018,breuer2002}.
 Consequently, the regenerator plays the role of a cold bath during the first regenerative isochoric stroke and that of a hot bath during the second.
 For this reason, regeneration requires that heat stored at a low temperature level be made usable at a higher temperature level.
 In other words, upgrading energy/heat available at the $T_c$ level to the $T_h$ level is, from a second-law perspective, a heat-pumping (heat-upgrading) problem: it cannot occur spontaneously and therefore must be driven by an external source of work.

 Motivated by recent thermodynamic cost accounting approaches~\cite{cangemi2024,gardas2015,thomas2018,guff2019,abah2017}, we account for the hidden work input as an explicit regeneration cost within the working substance thermodynamic description, and we use it to redefine the cycle efficiency accordingly.
 By taking the regeneration cost at its minimum value set by the Carnot heat pump limit~\cite{cengel2019}, we revisit the efficiency of the regenerative Stirling cycle for two working substances: a single spin-$1/2$ and a pair of interacting spin-$1/2$ particles.
 As a benchmark, we consider the conventional Stirling cycle without regeneration and evaluate its efficiency under identical conditions, thereby determining whether the regenerator retains a performance advantage once the regeneration cost is included.